-Financial institutions (referred to in the legislation as an "insuring or lending person") are generally required to use their parent's credit rating rather than the default credit rating, restricted credit rating or group credit rating discussed above.
+Financial institutions (referred to in the legislation as an "insuring or lending person") are generally required to use the credit rating of the member of the group with the highest amount of debt rather than the default credit rating, restricted credit rating or group credit rating discussed above.
 There are two reasons for this:

 - Financial institutions are more integral to their worldwide group in that a default is more likely to affect the risk perception of the worldwide group.
-This results in a higher level of implicit support. - Financial institutions apply a different business model with much higher levels of leverage and, as interest is their main income source, calculating their debt percentage under the standard thin capitalisation rules is not appropriate.
+This results in a higher level of implicit support. - Financial institutions apply a different funding model from most other businesses, with much higher levels of leverage and, as interest is their main income source, calculating their debt percentage under the standard thin capitalisation rules is not appropriate.

-An "insuring or lending person" is defined in section GC 15(2) to include the following groups:
+An "insuring or lending person" is defined in section GC 15(2) to include the following persons:

-- Banks, insurance companies and non-bank deposit takers regulated by the Reserve Bank of New Zealand. - A member of a group not regulated by the Reserve Bank of New Zealand whose main business is lending to third parties. - An individual entity or sub-group in the business of lending to third parties where the wider group is in a business other than as a financial institution.
+- Banks, insurance companies and non-bank deposit takers regulated by the Reserve Bank of New Zealand. - A member of a group or subgroup not regulated by the Reserve Bank of New Zealand whose main business is lending to third parties. - An individual entity in the business of lending to third parties.